shiva16/rpiShields/tutorials/tutorial5/README.md

-# Twitter bot for Raspberry Pi with Sixfab GPRS/3G/LTE Shield
+# # Raspberry Pi Twitter Bot with Sixfab GPRS/3G/LTE Shield

 Connect internet over Mobile and send tweets with image and text.
 You can use following transactions for work.